This month’s walk is a circular route around Ruabon, Gardden Woods and Hillfort.

-Starting at the train station at Ruabon, the walk takes in Offa’s Dyke, an iron age hill fort at Gardden Fort, Tatham, Afon Eitha and Gardden Wood.
+Starting at the train station at Ruabon, the walk takes you to Offa’s Dyke, an iron age hill fort at Gardden Fort, Tatham, Afon Eitha and Gardden Wood.
 It is about 3½ miles in length.

 The start of the walk is in Ruabon, which is on several bus routes from Wrexham.
 At the time of writing, free car parking space is available at Station Road (grid ref.
 SJ 300438), but there is also parking in the village centre nearby.

-At times the route can be muddy, so we recommend you wear stout footwear.
+The route can be muddy at times, so we recommend you wear stout footwear.

 Start from Station Road

-Just over the railway bridge, turn right and follow the footpath along the edge of the cemetery.
+Turn right just over the railway bridge and follow the footpath along the edge of the cemetery.
 Cow parsley and rosebay willowherb grow here in abundance.
 There is an excellent view to your right of houses built from the famous local red brick.
 You can also see a clay pit away to your left.

 You are now on what was probably an original track from the hill fort, which you will see later.
 Follow the same line along a muddy lane to Tatham Farm (LL14 6RF).
 Go quietly through the farmyard, passing the recent barn conversions.
 Reach the road and turn right.
 The route now runs downhill and is adjacent to Offa’s Dyke, which is the bank on your right.

 There are some majestic old oak, beech and sycamore trees here.
 You will also pass a “Ruabon Heritage Trail” information board.